teambit/docs/docs/getting-started/creating-components.md

 ## What's Next?

 Once you have created and added your component to the workspace the next step is to [render the Workspace UI](workspace-ui) so you can see the component locally.

-Learn more about [tracking components](/building-with-bit/tracking-components) and [removing components](/building-with-bit/removing-components)